Sayre Health Center is collaborating with Penn Medicine to offer access to

 To learn how to protect yourself, your family, and your community, including how to perform home isolation, please follow the directions given by the Centers for Disease Control and Prevention (CDC), which can found by clicking here: https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/steps-when-sick.html

-As per the Philadelphia Department of Public Health and the CDC guidelines, people who test positive will need to isolate for 14 days.
+As per the Philadelphia Department of Public Health and the CDC guidelines, most people who test positive will need to isolate for 10 days.
 This means not having contact with anyone.
 If multiple people test positive in one household, you can isolate together.
 If you are isolating, you should arrange for someone to bring you food in a no-contact way.
 You should not work in a job that you would break isolation.
 You can work virtually from isolation if you test positive and are without symptoms.

 Many of our patients who test positive do not have any symptoms.
 This is normal and not something to worry about.
 One reason the SARS-CoV2 virus has spread so widely is because many people who have it never know they have it. they are not sick, yet they can pass the virus to someone else.

 We do not recommend retesting after you receive a positive result.
 Some employers require retesting until a negative test is received.
 You can be retested at Sayre Health Center if you tested positive.
-Because the test is very sensitive, it may remain positive even after your body has killed all the virus.
+Because the test is very sensitive, it may remain positive even after your body has cleared all the virus.
 The test cannot distinguish between virus that is infectious (alive) and virus that is killed.
-If you receive a positive on retesting, however, you will be asked to quarantine again for 14 days.
+If you receive a positive on retesting, however, you will be asked to quarantine again for 10 days.

 Frequently Asked Questions (FAQs)